michellekaplan7/overlook/README.md

 - Implement testing with spies
 - Cross-browser compatibility
 - Media queries for mobile responsiveness
-- Delete a booking for the manager portal
 - Fix issues that are marked in the issues of this GitHub project

 ## Contributor